vensko/pint/README.md

 ### `only`
 Comma-separated list of files/masks, which should be copied.
 Useful for highly customizable apps, which typically contain a lot of custom assets: themes, plugins, etc.

+### `create`
+To enable portable mode, some applications require particular files to be created.
+These files can be listed in `create`.

 ### `xd`, `xf`
 Comma-separated lists of directores and files (respectively), which should be left behind.
 These files will be neither removed from a target directory, nor copied from a temporary one.
 Pint uses Robocopy to copy files.
 These parameters are used as values for its /XD and /XF parameters.
 If `only` is set, these parameters are ignored.